 All fire extinguishers used on marine boats must be classified to extinguish type B fires (gasoline, oil or grease).
 The size and number of required fire extinguishers depend on the size of the boat.
-The two type B fire extinguishers commonly used are B-I and B-II.
-Type B fire extinguishers are classified by the different extinguishing compound amounts used in each.
+The two type B fire extinguishers commonly used are 5-B and 20-B. Type B fire extinguishers are classified by the different extinguishing compound amounts used in each.

 Check the fire extinguisher condition and pressure gauge regularly, if not before every trip, to ensure that the fire extinguisher is in good operating condition and is fully charged.
 If the fire extinguisher is damaged or not properly pressurized, replace it.
+Disposable (non-rechargeable) fire extinguishers with a date of manufacture stamped on the bottle older than 12 years must be removed from service and no longer count towards the minimum carriage requirements.